Translations

 My Last Jump

-On a fine, sunny, summer day, the five of us boys were hard at our game!
+On a fine, sunny summer day, the five of us boys were hard at our game!
 We'd been at it a while.
 It was getting close to noon, dinner time (or “lunch,” as Yankees call it).
 Mom had vittles for us.
 We were hungry.

-The Hornets then the Bull
+The Hornets, then the Bull

 The bull, standing a few feet away, also greeted me.
-(We had been warned, to watch out for him, but we hadn't seen him.)
+(We had been warned to watch out for him, but we hadn't seen him.)
 I saw him, about a second after I'd jumped!
-He was standing, near where I'd landed, looking mean.
+He was standing near where I'd landed, looking mean.
 He dug one front hoof into the dirt.
 He snorted.

 I took off running, from the barn, through the field, and toward the house!
-The fence line was about 20 yards, away from the barn.
-The house was about another 50 or so yards, from the fence line.
+The fence line was about 20 yards away from the barn.
+The house was about another 50 or so yards from the fence line.
 The hornets stung me a few times.
 The bull chased me.
 I could hear him snort – as I ran -- while the hornets were stinging me.

 Conclusion

 Over the years, I have told, many times, my “the hornets then the bull” story.
-I've told it to young folks – at youth rallies, at church camps, and so forth – to make a spiritual point, which I will do next.
+I've told young folks – at youth rallies, at church camps, and so forth – to make a spiritual point, which I will do next.

-The inspired apostle Peter wrote (emboldening added, for emphasis):
+The inspired apostle Peter wrote (emboldening added for emphasis):

 Humble yourselves, therefore, under God’s mighty hand, that he may lift you up in due time.
 Cast all your anxiety on him because he cares for you.